redhat-partner-solutions/crucible/CONTRIBUTING.md

 A good commit does a *single* thing, does it completely, concisely, and describes *why*.

-The commit message should explain both what is being changed, and in the case of anything non-obvious why that change was made.
+The commit message should explain both what is being changed and, in the case of anything non-obvious, why that change was made.
 Commit messages are something that has been extensively written about so need not be discussed in more detail here but contributors should follow [these seven rules](https://chris.beams.io/posts/git-commit/#seven-rules) and keep individual commits focussed.